 Alternatively, you may need to create a DevOps environment with connections between workloads and access to core dev tools.

 Every project needs a robust cloud migration strategy.
 Map out how cloud assets will interact.
-Plan movements of on premise assets to the public cloud.
+Plan movements of on-premise assets to the public cloud.
 And create a separate security plan with details about protecting data and compliance that reproduces current data protection measures in the cloud.

 Planning should also define a migration schedule.
 Decide which non-critical resources to migrate first.
 Decide which data needs additional protection from end-to-end encryption.
 Move these assets with care after testing the process with non-critical assets.